scarerkite/meetapp/README.md

 ### Description

-For my final project, I built an app that allows users to create events so that everyone attending can access useful information in one place.
+MeetApp allows users to create events so that everyone attending can access useful information in one place.
 You can update the address/map by finding your current location, and post updates for everyone to see.
 It was built in Rails 4 and uses the Bootstrap framework.
 The Google Maps API and geocoding are utilized and there’s an invitation system for both events and friends.

 ****